“Autumn is a second Spring when every leaf is a flower,” said philosopher Albert Camus.

 On the exhibition side, you might encounter delightful displays of the best of autumnal botany.

 My visit revealed, for example, piles of ornamental pumpkins and peppers, collections of nuts, berries and exotic fruits (like the paw paw), and a lineup of apple varieties that included such wonderful names as Prince Albrecht of Prussia or the Styrian Sheep’s Nose.

 The Österreichischen Gartenbau-Gesellschaft (Austrian Horticultural Society) and Österreichischen Bundesgärten (Austrian Federal Gardens) organise the event.

-The presence of these two repositories of horticultural skill and knowledge means on-site experts for questions you might have; we spent several minutes receiving advice on wildflower seeds, for example.
+The presence of these two repositories of horticultural skill and knowledge ensures on-site experts for questions you might have; we spent several minutes receiving advice on wildflower seeds, for example.

 The organisers’ access to special botanical collections also promises bonus treats.
 In 2021, for example, this included a display of carnivorous plants.